-A popular upper body strength training exercise is the bench press.
+The Bench Press is a popular upper body strength training exercise.
 The movement consists of pressing a weight upwards from a supine position.
-Working the pectoralis major it also supports strength in the chest, arm, and shoulder muscles such as the anterior deltoids, serratus anterior, coracobrachialis, scapulae fixers, trapezii, and the triceps.
-In this demonstration a barbell is used to hold the weight, however you can also use a pair of dumbbells.
+The pectoralis major and triceps brachii are the prime movers in this exercise.
+In this demonstration a barbell is used, however you can also use dumbbells.

 - Pectoralis Major

 - Triceps Brachii

 - Serratus Anterior

 - Upper Back Muscles